isabelc/woocommerce-variation-description-radio-buttons/readme.txt

 == Changelog ==
 = 0.9 =
+* Fix - Variation description field values were blank in the admin.
+So, if you update a product, the blank values were being saved, and in effect erasing the variation descriptions.
+Thanks to circularone for the report.
-* Fix - Load unminified .js if SCRIPT_DEBUG is true.
+* Tweak - Load unminified .js if SCRIPT_DEBUG is true.

 = 0.8 =
 * Tweak - Removed 2 PHP notices for undefined variables.